kubatruhlar/AFNetworking-RetryPolicy/README.md

 [![License](https://img.shields.io/cocoapods/l/AFNetworking+RetryPolicy.svg)](http://cocoapods.org/pods/AFNetworking+RetryPolicy)
 [![Documentation](https://img.shields.io/cocoapods/metrics/doc-percent/AFNetworking+RetryPolicy.svg)](http://cocoadocs.org/docsets/AFNetworking+RetryPolicy/)

-If a request timed out, you usually have to call the request again by yourself. **AFNetworking+RetryPolicy** is an **objective-c** category that adds the ability to set the retry logic for requests made with [AFNetworking](https://github.com/AFNetworking/AFNetworking).
+If a request timed out, you usually have to call that request again by yourself. **AFNetworking+RetryPolicy** is an **objective-c** category that adds the ability to set the retry logic for requests made with [AFNetworking](https://github.com/AFNetworking/AFNetworking).

 ## Features
 - [x] **retryCount** - How many times to try.